 Usual board basis: B&B

-Food quality: Anse Soleil Beachcomber offers both bed and breakfast and half-board accommodation.
-The intimate restaurant is casual and welcoming with neat gingham tablecloths, simple place settings and Creole cuisine served daily.
+Food quality: Anse Soleil Beachcomber offers both bed-and-breakfast and half-board accommodation.
+The intimate restaurant serves Creole cuisine daily.

-Continental and simple cooked breakfast options are available in the restaurant, accompanied with fresh tropical juices and tea/coffee.
+Continental and simple cooked breakfast options are available in the restaurant, accompanied by fresh tropical juices and tea/coffee.

-A snack menu is available at lunchtime featuring toasted sandwiches, omelettes and salads.
-There is also a selection of more substantial daily specials of curries and fish dishes.
+For lunch, there is a snack menu featuring toasted sandwiches, omelettes and salads, as well as a selection of more substantial daily specials of curries and fish dishes.

-From garlic crab with rice to baked fish in banana leaves; spaghetti Bolognese to macaroni cheese, there is certainly a varied choice of international and Seychellois food available on the dinner menu.
-Vegetarians and children are also well catered for with stir fries and veggie curries to chicken goujons and hamburgers available.
-When we ate here we found the food to be on the stodgy side – don't come here expecting haute cuisine, rather simple and filling food.
-Beer, house wine and a small number of spirits are sold alongside soft drinks to accompany these meals.
+From garlic crab with rice to baked fish in banana leaves; spaghetti bolognese to macaroni cheese, there is a varied choice of international and Seychellois food on the dinner menu.
+Vegetarians are also well catered for with stir fries and veggie curries, while children may prefer chicken goujons and hamburgers.
+We found the food to be on the stodgy side, so don't come for haute cuisine; rather, expect simple, filling food and generous portions.

 Dining style: Individual Tables